The Significance Of Correlational Research And What It’s Used For

 Potential drawbacks of correlational research

-Every research method has advantages and disadvantages, and correlational research is no exception; it’s not right for every situation.
+Every research method has advantages and disadvantages, and correlational research is no exception.
 Let’s take a look at a few of its potential drawbacks.

-Interpretation of findings is usually a large part of correlational research.
+Interpreting findings is usually a large part of correlational research.
 As such, human error and bias can sometimes lead to misinterpretations.
-For example, environmental researchers studying the effects of pollution on a certain, specific aspect of health may go into the study expecting a clear, negative relationship to exist.
+For example, environmental researchers studying the effects of pollution on a certain specific aspect of health may go into the study expecting a clear negative relationship to exist between the two.
 Because of this preconceived notion, they may end up interpreting the results in a way that supports their expectation but that the findings don’t factually support.

 It can produce unclear results

 It isn't always easy to establish cause-and-effect relationships between two variables in a correlational research study.
-Unfortunately, this means a higher risk of making false causal claims, as any observed correlations may be coincidental.
+Unfortunately, this difficulty can lead to a higher risk of false causal claims, as any observed correlations may be coincidental.
 For instance, a researcher may not consider all the available variables when analyzing information, resulting in an incomplete understanding of the study's results.
 They could also overlook potential confounding variables influencing their findings, or not consider the direction of causation between different variables.

 Both of these types of research are practical and widely used.
 The type researchers choose typically depends on the specific scenario and what they’re hoping to learn.
 Again, correlational studies involve taking measurements or gathering information about something after it has occurred.
-Experimental studies, on the other hand, require researchers to manipulate at least one variable in order to test two or more different scenarios in real time.
-In order to decide which type is best for trying to answer a given question, researchers have to outline exactly what they’re trying to find and examine various methods to make the right choice.
+Experimental studies, on the other hand, require researchers to manipulate at least one variable in order to test two or more different scenarios in real-time.
+In order to decide which form of research is best for trying to answer a given question, researchers have to outline exactly what they’re trying to find and examine various methods to make the right choice.

 Correlational research and therapy

 Correlational research has offered significant insights into the efficacy of various therapy treatments.
-For example, correlational research studies have been performed to analyze the effectiveness of online formats for therapy, which can be more convenient and more cost-effective for many individuals.
-They typically involve measuring different outcomes in those who have engaged in this type of therapy over some significant period of time.
-They may also compare them to the same types of findings from those who have engaged in traditional in-person therapy.
+For example, correlational research studies have been performed to analyze the effectiveness of online formats for therapy, which can be more convenient and cost-effective for many individuals.
+These studies typically involve measuring different outcomes in people who have engaged in this type of therapy over a significant period of time.
+Researchers may also make comparisons to the same types of results from people who have engaged in traditional in-person therapy.

 iStock/fizkes